One Day Your Site Will Go Down. Do You Know Who's Going to Fix It?

 A monthly support plan costs a fraction of one incident.
 And it prevents most incidents from happening in the first place.

-🔴 Real Story: The 3 AM Crash
+π΄ Real Story: The 3 AM Crash

-Because they were on a Start Matter support plan, our on-call engineer received the alert automatically.
+A SaaS client ran a promotional campaign that drove 4x their normal traffic overnight.
+Their server couldn't handle it -- the app went down at 3:17 AM.Because they were on a Start Matter support plan, our on-call engineer received the alert automatically.
 Within 11 minutes we had scaled their infrastructure, cleared the queue backlog, and brought the app back online.

 Total downtime: 23 minutes -- invisible to most users.